Every golfer has hit a shot that finds the water hazard. But you can still retrieve golf balls on those shots that do not hit the center of the water.

 - Stainless steel body is durable and offers the golfer stability at full length

-- The handle is smaller than most on ball retrievers making it more difficult to stabilize at full length
+- The handle is smaller than most on golf ball retrievers making it more difficult to stabilize at full length

 All three models available collapse to sizes under two feet, making them ideal for a junior golfer looking to minimize their bags’ weight.
 Older golfers will enjoy the ability to keep the retriever in their bag and not among their clubs.